Multi-Task Faces (MTF) Data Set: A Legally and Ethically Compliant Collection of Face Images for Various Classification Tasks: The Multi-Task Faces (MTF) data sets

-After completing the processing and labeling for all the remaining images in the MTF data set, a distribution of celebrities emerged across different labels.
-While our initial efforts aimed to crawl a balanced number of images across all tasks and labels, the real distribution of the data available online led to an imbalance within the data set.
-This imbalance can be attributed to various factors: i) celebrities from different regions of the world publish their images at varying rates and under different copyright licenses; ii) young celebrities tend to publish their images more frequently than old celebrities; and iii) old celebrities often have more images from their younger days than images from their current age.
-Table \ref{tab: identities labels} presents the number of celebrities and images assigned to each label in the four different tasks.
+After completion of the processing and labeling of all images, the distribution of identities assigned to each label in the four different tasks was shown in Table \ref{tab: identities labels}.
+While our initial efforts aimed to crawl a balanced number of images across all tasks and labels, the actual distribution of the data available online resulted in an imbalance within the curated data set.
+This imbalance can be attributed to several factors: i) celebrities from different regions of the world publish their images at different rates and under different copyright licenses; ii) young celebrities tend to publish their images more frequently than old celebrities; and iii) old celebrities often have more images from their younger days than from their current age.